Notable People

 Ebner explains there that his late father made sure he was raised Jewish, that Israel had long existed in family lore through Maccabiah and rugby stories, and that the eventual trip felt less like sightseeing than a way of recovering connection.
 He brought his aunt, his father's sister, because the trip was as much about kinship as destination.

 That is why the essay lasts.
-It is not only sentimental.
+It is emotional and specific.
 It shows how heritage can stay present even when formal religious practice loosens.

 His Jewishness was neither hidden nor turned into branding